willzlee/story/README.md

 always start at col 1 / row 1

-always span on row 1
+always span on row 1 for Tablet and Desktop

+always span on col1 for Mobile

 Screen Layout (current):